NVIDIA/warp/docs/modules/sparse.rst

     .. toctree::
     :maxdepth: 2

-Warp includes a sparse linear algebra module ``warp.sparse`` that implements some common operations for manipulating sparse matrices that arise in simulation.
+Warp includes a sparse linear algebra module ``warp.sparse`` that implements some common sparse matrix operations that arise in simulation.

 Sparse Matrices
 -------------------------